Kavyaeahh/Flight-Booking-App/README.md

 ## Airline-Management

-***If you are testing the website, please follow to the guidelines mentioned at the Development steps of this README.md file.***
+***If you are testing the website, go (To test the website, please follow these guidelines:) in the Development steps of this README.md file***

 This repository showcases a web application built using the MERN stack, which includes: